Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Navy Stats and Trends

-- Navy has played eight games, with five wins against the spread.

-- This season, the Midshipmen won ATS in their only game as an underdog of 20.5 points or more.
+- The Midshipmen covered the spread in their only game when underdogs by 21 points or more.

-- Navy's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

 - The Midshipmen average 283 yards per game, 111.5 fewer yards than the 394.5 the Fighting Irish give up.

-- Navy is 1-1 against the spread and 1-1 overall when the team amasses more than 394.5 yards.
+- In games that Navy amasses more than 394.5 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Midshipmen have seven giveaways this season, while the Fighting Irish have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.